finalv2/cwp-decap-test/resources/oklahoma-permanency-planning.md

 file: /images/bloomworks-permanency-planning-2025-02-27.pdf
 tags:
   - resource
+description: Research slides from Bloom Works on kin-specific foster home approval in Oklahoma and its impact on adoption and guardianship.
 ---
-Research slides from Bloom Works on kin-specific foster home approval in Oklahoma and its impact on adoption and guardianship.